 10/Set table for breakfast ,,have breakfast when everyone’s down .

-,typically sweeping the hall free of dust mud etc and scrubbing the hall floor ,kitchen floorkitchen table ,sweeping the rooms floors and stairs ,maybe shaking out and beating any small rugs if any in the front room ,hallway ,kitchen ,wiping down any lower woodwork that might be mudded by the dogs brushing against it or shaking themselves when coming in wet ,plumping cushions ,airing the beds making the beds ,Donkey stoning the Front step.
+while tabby and later younger servants would have done some of this ,while Tabby was ill and later too old for kneeling on floors Emily probably did some or all of these tasks at some point ,Daily work would typically involve sweeping the hall free of dust mud etc and I would imagine in wet weather scrubbing the hall floor and kitchen floor as pets tread in mud .Then scrub the kitchen table ,sweep the rooms floors and stairs ,maybe shaking out and beating any hearth rugs if any in the front room and kitchen as they tend to get dusty from soot or ash ,wiping down any lower woodwork that might be mudded by the dogs brushing against it or shaking themselves when coming in wet ,plumping cushions ,airing the beds making the beds ,Donkey stoning the Front step.

 Donkey stone was a funny hard substance that when damp could be rubbed on stone a bit like chalk to create a lighter bright finish to stone flags ,,Its was a source of pride to have a donkey stoned clean step,,I can remember the women in my grandmas row of houses doing their steps,I did it a couple of times as it seemed fun ,,at pre school age its was fun but hard on the hands .It didnt last long either and smudged

-The Parsonage defitatly “did its steps” as can been seen in the photo below
+The Parsonage definitely “did its steps” as can been seen in the photo below

-and sweeping the paths would probably be done by the servants as would black leading the range.polishing , front door and its fittings ,knockers, boot scrapers etc.
+Sweeping the outdoor paths would probably be done by the servants as would black leading the range.polishing , front door and its fittings ,knockers, boot scrapers etc.